(This post has been updated with relevant recent information.)

 There are several reasons why we are still at risk for measles outbreaks.
 Travelers may get infected overseas, and bring the measles virus back into the country with them unawares.
 The 2015 measles outbreak in Ohio began when two infected members of the Amish community returned home from typhoon relief work on the Philippines.
 The California measles outbreak in 2014 started at two Disney theme parks, perhaps after the virus was brought there by a foreign tourist.

 The final component to measles outbreaks is inadequate immunity.
 Many American adults have only received a single dose of the measles, mumps, and rubella (MMR) vaccine, which is only 93% effective at preventing measles.
 Since 1989, the recommendation has been to give two doses of MMR, which is 97% protective against measles.
-Vaccination rates have been low among patients in recent US outbreaks.
-In the current outbreak in Minnesota, most measles cases have occurred in unvaccinated Somali-American children, probably due to the success of anti-vaccine activists in pushing a debunked connection between autism and the MMR vaccine.
+Vaccination rates among patients in recent US outbreaks have been low, probably due to the success of anti-vaccine activists in pushing a debunked connection between autism and the MMR vaccine.

 Measles infection can still be lethal